discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Greatsword on the other hand offers great sustained DPS.
 You need to be smart about utilizing the <Uncategorized name="attackofopportunity"/> effect that you gain from <Skill id="12525"/>.
 Finally, you also have <Skill name="Counterattack"/> which is a handy block in certain scenarios.
 It also allows you to move quickly around in fractals thanks to <Skill id="12521"/>.
 Greatsword is generally worth taking if your phases end during the downtime of the Longbow rotation (e.g. stuck auto attacking) and you don't have time for another Longbow burst.
 - Warhorn is your final option and can be taken if your phases are short enough to not need to swap back after Sword/Axe AND you will not be able to cast another <Skill name="Barrage"/> during the fight. "

-For your second weapon set you always want Axe off-hand, but mainhand you have a choice of 3 weapons again:
+For your second weapon set you always want Axe off-hand, but main hand you have a choice of 3 weapons again:

 - **You should mostly run a main-hand sword as it offers higher burst potential than dagger in all situations.** It also offers nice movement skills: <Skill name="Monarchs leap"/> and <Skill name="Hornet sting"/>.
 - You may take a main-hand axe (to fill with <Skill name="wintersbite"/>) for certain encounters, such as midburn Artsariiv, where you almost never auto attack with your dual wielding weapons set.